manzurola/errgent/README.md

 # Errgent - Grammatical Error Generation Toolkit 🤖

 Errgent generates grammatically incorrect variances of a valid English sentence.

+## How It Works

+We first create variances of the document by inflecting each token in the document.
+For English, we use SimpleNLG to create inflections in a brute force manner.

+We then process each inflected doc by Errant, which annotates each doc pair (inflected vs original) for grammatical errors.

+Finally, we filter each pair to match those which contain the specified grammatical error.

 ## Prerequisits